 Bipolar Disorder

 Some symptoms of mania may include significant increase in energy, decreased need for sleep, racing thoughts, grandiosity, increase in risk-taking behaviors, and may include irritability.
+These shifts in thought patterns and energy can lead to disruption in both personal and professional life.

-Interpersonal and Social Rhythm Therapy (IPSRT) is an evidence-based psychotherapy for bipolar disorder.
+IPSRT is an evidence-based psychotherapy for bipolar disorder.
 This treatment involves creating structure and stability in a client’s life to minimize the risk of manic/hypomanic or depressive episodes.

 Creating a consistent sleep-wake cycle is a foundation of minimizing relapse.
 The other aspect of IPSRT involves selecting and working on an interpersonal problem such a an interpersonal dispute, grief or a role transition.